SamuelTogepi/a999x/readme.md

 * In a similar vein to above, if you fail to enter DFU mode when prompted or the custom ramdisk fails to boot a999activator notices this and goes back to correct it.

 * Very rarely Turdus Merula fails to restore iOS 9.
 This is an A9 Turdus Merula issue.
-If this occurs you will see a bunch of errors when the ramdisk boots up and when iOS 9 boots you will see Setup.app.
+If this occurs you will see a bunch of errors when the ramdisk boots up the second time.
 In this case, `ctrl+c` out of a999activator and run it again.

 * I have extensively tested a999activator with 2 different iPhone 6S Pluses.
 I have literally activated iOS 15.8.4 100+ times with the same Apple ID.
 I have written support for iPhone 6S and iPhone SE because it should work the same. iPads in theory can work too in a future update, as well as any other A9 device not currently supported.
 But if your having some issues with a 6S or SE let me know because I don't have those yet.
 Also I use MacPorts, I added Homebrew support and it should work fine but again that wasn't tested...